 Work Experience (academic)

-2011-present Associate Professor and Department Chair, University of Alaska Fairbanks
+2011-2016 Associate Professor and Department Chair, University of Alaska Fairbanks

 2013 Visiting Associate Professor, Minzu University of China